matthew-holland/bookstore/readme.md

 you must also navigate to /server and 'yarn start' there

+Please note: when you are at your bookshelf page and would like to move a book to a new shelf, long press on that book and the drawer menu will pop up.

 ### Prerequisites

 hopefully yarn takes care of all these packages